Hildebrand Law, P.C. mobile logo

 The Supreme Court reversed the ruling and sent the case back to the probate court for further action consistent with this decision.

 If you need information about how title to a home affects community property rights in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property attorneys have over 100 years of combined experience successfully representing clients in community property cases in Arizona.
+Our Arizona community property attorneys have decades of combined experience successfully representing clients in community property cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.